 For instance, let’s say your business is running 10 different PPC ad campaigns at the same time.
 You want to increase your ad spend, but you’re not sure which campaigns are giving you the best results on a per-dollar basis.
 ROAS will give you that answer, allowing you to optimize your PPC budget by increasing ad spend on the ads that are performing the best.

 Once you have the ROAS for each ad campaign, you’ll be able to see which campaigns give you more bang for your buck.
 If you find that one or two campaigns significantly outperform the others, you may want to consider reallocating some of your total PPC ad budgets to the campaigns that are doing the best.

 Easily determine which campaigns & keywords are bringing you the most revenue.

-The best thing about ROAS is that it doesn’t just work for ad campaigns.
+The best thing about ROAS is that it works for more than just ad campaigns.
 You can also use this metric to evaluate ad groups and target keywords as well.
-For example, if you find that your return on ad spend is much higher for certain keywords that you target, you may want to create new PPC advertising campaigns based on these high performing keywords.
+For example, if you find that your return on ad spend is much higher for certain keywords that you target, you may want to create new PPC advertising campaigns based on these high-performing keywords.

 Calculating Return on Ad Spend

 Now that you know what return on ad spend is and why it is so important, let’s talk about how to calculate it for yourself.
 If you want to use this metric to improve your PPC ad campaign performance, you need to track your ad conversions and sales.
 Without this information, you won’t be able to calculate your return on ad spend.

 With this formula, you can determine what your return on ad spend is.

 While some marketing metrics may be difficult to calculate and track, fortunately, return on ad spend is pretty easy once you have the right numbers to plugin.
 All you need is the magical formula.
 Here is the formula for calculating return on ad spends: